silopolis/joplin-note-tabs/README.md

 ## Features

-- Display selected note as tab
+- Display selected note as a tab
 - Additional display options below the tabs
   - Navigation buttons (`historyBackward/Forward`)
   - Completion status of all checklists in selected note
-  - Full breadcrumbs for selected note
+  - Full breadcrumbs for the selected note
 - Pin note(s) to the tabs
   - Either via command or drag & drop from the note list
 - Save pinned tabs permanently
   - Stored in database (not synced with other devices!)
-- Remember last opened and unpinned note
+- Remember the last opened and unpinned note
-- Change position of tabs within the panel
+- Change the position of tabs within the panel
   - Either via drag & drop or keyboard shortcuts (which have been assigned to the corresponding commands)
-- Toggle to-do state directly on the tabs
+- Toggle To-Do state directly on the tabs
   - Optionally unpin completed to-dos automatically
 - [Configurable](#user-options) style attributes
 - Support horizontal and vertical layout